davisjam/davisjam.github.io/_pages/home.md

 ## 2026

+- Paschal's paper on reducing false-positive crashes in OSS-Fuzz-Gen is accepted to FSE-Industry'26.
+Congrats! [preprint](https://arxiv.org/pdf/2510.02185)
 - Ben will intern at Google X this summer.
 Enjoy the adventure!
 - Milo will be an undergraduate intern at the US NIST this summer.
 Have fun, Milo!
 - I receive Purdue's 2026 College of Engineering Faculty Excellence Award for Early Career Teaching.
 Huzzah!